Support our local businesses in Mallorca!

 LOCAL BUSINESSES

-After 35 years on the island, I thought I would share from my own tested personal directory of services I could not be without.
-Each tested, approved and highly recommended.
+I’ve made plenty of mistakes, so after 35 years on the island, I thought I would share from my own tested personal experience, my directory of services I could not be without.
+From my amazing insurance agent, to my outstanding alterations lady, each approved and highly recommended.
 Do cut out and keep for future use.
 Now more than ever is the time to support our local shops and businesses.

 Introducing new to Majorca a unique mobile knife sharpening service.
 Not only expertly sharpening a wide range of knives for both domestic and commercial use, but also removing nicks in the blades and polishing them to look like new.
 Chef’s, Japanese, Damascus Knives as well as your daily kitchen knives.
 Also specialising in sharpening all kinds of scissors and gardening tools.